Maamoul Middle Eastern Cookies Recipe

 - Using the Mold: Start by lightly dusting the mold with the semolina flour mix to prevent sticking.
 Then, press a portion of the dough onto the mold, shaping it nicely.
 Drop in a ball of your chosen filling, fold and seal the dough snugly, and tap it out gently.
 Your Maamoul will come out looking lovely on a buttered sheet.
 Repeat this process for each of your first-flavor cookies.

 - Using Your Hands: Shape the dough into circles or semi-ovals.
 Hold the dough in one hand and use your thumb to create a deep pocket.
 Fill that pocket with your preferred filling, ensuring a smooth, well-sealed dough ball.
-You can add some artistic flair by using a fork or a special Maamoul tool to pinch and decorate.
+You can add artistic flair by using a fork or a special Maamoul tool to pinch and decorate.
 Keep going until you’ve shaped all your cookies.

 Lastly, pop those Maamoul into a preheated oven at 375°F for about 15 minutes.
 They should have a beautiful caramel hue.
 Once they’ve cooled, give them a gentle dusting of powdered sugar, and get ready to enjoy your homemade delights!
 Happy eating!